-- 1. Review the safety precautions listed in "Safety information" on page 101. - 2.
+- 1. Review the safety precautions listed in "Safety information" on page 105. - 2.
 Turn off the computer and all attached devices.
 Disconnect all external cables and power cords; then, remove the cover.
-See "Removing the side cover" on page 28 for details. - 3.
+See "Removing the side cover" on page 38 for details. - 3.
 Use a screwdriver to remove the two metal knockouts. - 4.
-Insert the U-bolt through the rear panel; then, attach and tighten the nuts.
+Insert the U-bolt through the rear panel; then, attach and tighten the nuts. - 5.
+Thread the cable through the U-bolt and around an object that is not part of or permanently secured to the building structure or foundation, and from which the cable cannot be removed.
+Fasten the cable ends together with a lock.
+After you add the security cable, be certain it does not interfere with other cables connected to the computer.